+HURT.
+We cannot escape from this four letter word.
+The last half of 2017 was a personal season of turmoil.
 A KKK rally in my town.
 My dad’s sudden death at the age of 69.
 Family tension.
-The last half of 2017 was a personal season of turmoil.
-Compounded pain and unanswered questions.
-My grieving became a grappling process.
+Compounded pain and unanswered questions turned my grieving into a grappling process.
 I asked God, “What am I supposed to learn through my pain?
 How do we mend family dysfunction?
 Will there ever be peace on this side of Heaven?”
 I began to think about all I had read over the years.
 Topics like emotional health, cellular memory, spiritual warfare and even quantum physics.
 My husband and I had been ordained ministers for several years and as a result we had listened to and prayed with many people of various ages, races and backgrounds over the years.
-I saw one common denominator: brokenness.
+After months of asking questions, praying and pondering, I discovered a theme: brokenness.

 We hurt because we are broken.
 The world is broken.
 The course of inherited sin flows with each new generation.
-When we consider our own bad decisions which were influenced by a childhood trauma or family and community dysfunction, this makes sense.
+When we consider our own bad decisions which were influenced by a childhood trauma, peer pressure, or perhaps family and community environment, we find intertwined coils that don’t easily unravel.
 As I pondered all of this while watching the news or reading social media posts, I would say to God: “Lord, I have no idea how you are going to fix this complex mess!”

 God can fix it, but it will take more than one US administration, grassroots hashtag, and church prayer meeting.
 Seeing individual, family and social struggle through a larger lens and realizing that the fixing may take 2-3 generations has given me a peace that if I do my part, teach my kids to do their part, and encourage others to do their parts…slowly and steadily, life for us all will improve.

 Human brokenness has coursed through human history and affects every aspect of life.
 Understanding the problems of victimization, ego versus other, and projection and group think, helps to formulate a perspective of a person’s individual struggles in the light of human relationships.
-The roots of cultural PTSD and unhealthy generational patterns reveal that familial and community problems cannot be resolved through increased financial resources.
-As triune beings composed of a spirit, soul and physical body, wholeness to individuals, families, and communities happens when tangible and unseen realities are dealt with in tandem.
+Topics like Post Traumatic Slave Disorder and epigenetics reveal that familial and community problems cannot be solved through increased financial resources.
+As triune beings composed of a spirit, soul and physical body, wholeness to individuals, families, and communities happens when seen and unseen realities are dealt with in tandem.